^

 • Pathological perfectionism.

-• The need to constantly check the work done.
+• The need to constantly double-check the work done.

-• Preoccupation with small details with loss of overall assessment of events.
+• Preoccupation with small details with loss of overall appreciation of events.

 • Planning any action down to the smallest detail.

-The presence of the above symptoms is a reason for seeking medical help.
-With timely diagnosis and treatment, the psychosthenic state is amenable to correction.
-[10]
+The presence of the above symptoms is a reason to seek medical help.
+With timely diagnosis and treatment, the psychasthenic condition can be corrected. [ 10 ]

 Anankastic personality disorder and psychasthenia

-A mental disorder, the main symptomatology of which is powerlessness, weakness of mental and mental qualities, is psychasthenia.
-This form of neurosis can be mistaken for psychopathy, to which anankastic personality disorder is more related.
+A mental disorder whose main symptoms are impotence, weakness of mental and psychic qualities is psychasthenia.
+This form of neurosis can be mistaken for psychopathy, which is more related to anankastic personality disorder.

 • Psychasthenia develops due to certain life events that traumatize the psyche.
-For Anankasts, this is a hereditary predisposition, stress and peculiarities of upbringing.
-Moreover, both pathologies occur when blood circulation and nutrition of the brain are impaired.
+For anancasts, this is a hereditary predisposition, stress, and peculiarities of upbringing.
+Both pathologies occur when blood circulation and nutrition of the brain are disrupted.

-• The psychosthenic state is characterized by excessive suspiciousness, impressionability, vulnerability, fearfulness, anxiety, indecision and self-doubt.
-Anankastny pathology proceeds with obsessive thoughts, perfectionism, inability to show one's emotions.
-[11]
+• The psychasthenic condition is characterized by excessive suspiciousness, impressionability, vulnerability, timidity, anxiety, indecisiveness and self-doubt.
+Anankastic pathology occurs with obsessive thoughts, perfectionism, and the inability to express one's emotions. [ 11 ]

-Anankastic personality disorder and psychasthenia have much in common in their symptoms and causes.
-Their distinctive features are expressed in acute depersonalization and sensuality, the absence of hypertrophied introspection.
-For psychasthenics, excessive doubts are characteristic, their decisions and actions are perceived by them incomprehensibly and not accurately enough.
-Often, the pathology is accompanied by obsessive states, which also happens in Anankasts.
-[12]
+Anankastic personality disorder and psychasthenia have much in common in their symptoms and causes of origin.
+Their distinctive features are expressed in acute depersonalization and sensuality, the absence of hypertrophied self-analysis.
+Psychasthenics are characterized by excessive doubts, their decisions and actions are perceived by them incomprehensibly and insufficiently accurately.
+Often the pathology is accompanied by obsessive states, which also happens in anancasts. [ 12 ]

-Treatment depends on the stage of the painful condition.
-In the early stages, the normalization of work and rest, physical activity, positive emotions and good nutrition are shown.
-In especially severe cases, drug therapy is carried out with sessions with a psychotherapist.
-[13]
+Treatment depends on the stage of the disease.
+In the early stages, normalization of work and rest, physical activity, positive emotions and proper nutrition are indicated.
+In particularly severe cases, drug therapy with sessions with a psychotherapist is carried out. [ 13 ]

 Complications and consequences

-The main danger of anankastic disorder is a change and deviation of the personality from the generally accepted behavioral norms adopted in a social environment with social and personal disintegration.
+The main danger of anankastic disorder is the change and deviation of the personality from the generally accepted behavioral norms accepted in the social environment with social and personal disintegration.

 Possible consequences and complications:

-• High risk of developing harmful addiction (alcoholic, narcotic, nicotine).
+• High risk of developing addiction (alcohol, drugs, nicotine).

 • Suicidal behavior.